christianh814/php-pricelist/openshift/operator/README.md

 These are a list of known issues

-* You cannot scale the MySQL currently.
+* You cannot scale the MySQL DB.